chrrrisw/kmel_db/kmel_db_format.md

 ### The Performer Title Table

-Number short ints consistent with number of titles.
+The Performer Title Table consists of indices pointing to the Main Index to indicate which titles belong to this performer.

-### Unknown 5
+### Unknown 6

 Number short ints consistent with number of titles.